tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Use SSMA to migrate the schema and data from the NW database on Oracle to the Northwind database in SQL Server 2017.
+- Use SSMA to migrate the schema and data from the NW database on Oracle to the Northwind database in SQL Server 2017
   - Fix data type errors reported during schema conversion
   - In SQL Server 2017, Microsoft now by default requires that all type of assemblies (SAFE, EXTERNAL_ACCESS, UNSAFE) are authorized for UNSAFE access.
 Add the `SSMA4OracleSQLServerCollections.NET` and `SSMA4OracleSQLServerExtensions.NET` assemblies to the SQLCLR whitelist for the SQL Server 2017 instance.
-  - Execute the script below in SSMS for each assembly.
+  - Execute the script below in SSMS for each assembly
   Note: The binary value for each assembly can be obtained by saving the assemblies as a script in SSMA.

     ```sql
     USE master;